muskatel/Parva_Sublime/README.md

 # Parva Syntax
-Language syntax recognition for Sublime Text
+Parva language syntax recognition for Sublime Text
 -----------

 This syntax highlighting was developed to improve code readablity in the Parva programming language which forms part of the compiler course offered by Prof. Pat Terry at Rhodes University; it remains his intellectual property.